venajustin/CS157A-Student-Management-System/README.md

     If this isn't there, try running `./mvnw clean install` from a terminal in the project folder.
 11. Right-click on `CS157A-StudentManagement-System-1.0-SNAPSHOT.war`.
 Select `Run on Server`.
 Choose `Tomcat 10.x`, and `No` to edit parameters.
 12. The server can be started, stopped, and restarted through the `servers` menu on visual studio code.
+13. To update changes the easiest way is through two steps
+    1. Run `./mvnw clean compile install` in the command line
+    2. Right-click the tomcat server under `SERVERS` menu and click `Restart in Run Mode`